rcarvello/wcm_people_development/README.md

  - **Employee Involvement:** WCM encourages the active participation of all employees in identifying and implementing improvements.

 **Core Elements:**
-WCM is often organized around 10 key pillars, including:
+WCM is often organised around 10 key pillars, including:

  1. Safety: Ensuring a safe working environment.
  2. Cost Deployment:    Identifying and addressing cost-related losses.